codemonstur/simplexml/README.md

 ## How to use

-The unit tests in `src/test/java` can give you a good idea of the capabilities of SimpleXml.
+The unit tests in `src/test/java/unittests` can give you a good idea of the capabilities of SimpleXml.
-There is also a small example program in `src/test/java/tools/Serialize.java` that shows of basic serializing.
+There are also a number of small example programs in `src/test/java/tools` that showcase various features.

 ### Serializing